camio/dpl/README.md

 - Make the 'then' function and the 'resolve' and 'reject' functions generated in the constructor thread safe.
 I think, in essence, d_data and all it points to needs to be protected with a mutex.
-- Add support for the #3 then overloads.
 - Add support for the #2 then overloads.
 - Make all the comments follow the signatures in BDE style.
 - Look at other ways to make this more closely follow the BDE style.